@tokenring-ai/tasks

 Overview

-The Task Management Plugin provides a robust system for handling tasks within the TokenRing ecosystem.
-It enables the scheduling, execution, and monitoring of tasks through an integrated service architecture, supporting both automated workflows and user-initiated commands.
-The package enables agents to create detailed task plans, present them to users for approval, and automatically execute approved tasks by dispatching them to specialized agents with configurable parallel processing.
+The @tokenring-ai/tasks package provides a complete task planning and execution framework for AI agents within the TokenRing system.
+It allows agents to create detailed task plans, present them to users for approval, and automatically execute approved tasks by dispatching them to specialized agents with configurable parallel processing.

 Key Features